Nootropic profile

 L-Phenylalanine is an essential amino acid and the starting precursor in the synthesis chain that produces tyrosine, dopamine, norepinephrine, and epinephrine.
 It supports mental alertness, focus, mood, motivation, and stress resilience by fuelling the catecholamine neurotransmitter pathway.

-The key benefits of L-Phenylalanine include: Cognitive Enhancement, Energy, Focus, Mood, Motivation, Stress Relief.
+The main benefits people report from L-Phenylalanine are: Cognitive Enhancement, Energy, Focus, Mood, Motivation, Stress Relief.

 Log in to leave a comment.